Syntex: Birth control pill

 Syntex submitted its compound to a laboratory in Madison, Wisconsin, for biological evaluation, and found it was the most active, orally-effective progestational hormone of its time.
 Syntex submitted a patent application in November 1951.
 In August 1953, G.D.
 Searle & Co. filed for a patent for the synthesis of the double-bond isomer 13 of norethindrone called noretynodrel.
 Noretynodrel is converted into norethisterone under acidic conditions, such as those in the human stomach, and the new patent did not infringe on the Syntex patent.
 Searle obtained approval to market noretynodrel before Syntex received its approval.
 By 1964 three companies, including Syntex, G.D.
 Searle, and Johnson & Johnson under the Ortho Pharmaceutical brand, were marketing 2-mg doses of the Syntex norethindrone.

 Scientific misconduct

 Syntex's submission of a fraudulent toxicology analysis of naproxen largely led to the Food and Drug Administration's uncovering of extensive scientific misconduct by Industrial Bio-Test Laboratories in 1976.

+Controversies

+An investigation by several animal protection NGOs shows that Syntex is involved in the export of Equine Chorionic Gonadotropin produced in South America by laboratory mares kept by bloodstock farms, all under conditions of animal cruelty, including live abortions, beatings, and lack of veterinary care.